 Beautiful hair is nourished hair.

 So don’t think you can rely on hair products alone to tame your mane.

 So which nutrients are important for nourishing dry, brittle hair and how can you get them?

 Hair-Nutrition & The Right Super Foods for Healthy Hair

 Hair is made up primarily of a protein known as keratin.

-that your body will keep producing keratin to build strong hair.
+To ensure that your body will keep producing keratin to build strong hair.

-low-fat dairy products, and lean meats.
+Low-fat dairy products and lean meats.